 - We get a harsh line in the render, leaving part of the scene outside the view.

+First of all, we are talking about render mistakes in Blender: cashing on render.
 If you start a render and Blender crash and automatically close during the process it is most likely one of two reasons.

 - Blender ran out of available RAM